the-moliver/kfs/README.md

 * `Convolution2DEnergy_Scatter` Convolution operator for filtering a stack of two-dimensional inputs with learned filters inspired by simple-cell and complex-cell V1 neurons.
 Applies 2D filters separately to each element of the input stack, so the number of feature maps output grows multiplicatively.
 * `Convolution2DEnergy_TemporalBasis` Convolution operator for filtering windows of time varying two-dimensional inputs, such as a series of movie frames, with learned filters inspired by simple-cell and complex-cell V1 neurons.
 Filters are learned in a factorized representation, consisting of orthogonal 2D filters, a set of vectors that control filter amplitude over time, and a set of scalars that control the trade-off of the orthogonal 2D filters over time.
 This representation can create a large number of 3D spatio-temporal filters from a small number of parameters, often with less than 1% of the parameters of a naive 3D convolutional model.
 Useful as the first layer of a network.

+### Additional Dense Layers
+* `SoftMinMax` Computes a selective and adaptive soft-min or soft-max over the inputs.
+Each output can select how it weights the inputs and the strength of the soft-min/max operation which is controlled by a parameter.
+* `DenseNonNeg` A densely-connected NN layer with weights soft-rectified before being applied.
+Useful for NMF type applications.
+* `DivisiveNormalization` A layer where the output consists of the inputs divided by a weighted combination of the inputs.
+* `Feedback` A layer where the output consists of the inputs added to a weighted combination of the inputs.

 ### Optimizer with Gradient Accumulation
 * `NadamAccum` Nadam optimizer which can accumulate gradients across minibatches before updating model parameters.

+### Additional Error Functions
+* `logcosh_error` A cost function for robust regression that behaves like squared error near 0 and absolute error further away, similar to the Huber loss function